var-github/Final-Project-CS50/README.md

 - Return route (/return)
 - Due route (/overdue)

 Along with these routes there is an info function which looks up the api and returns a dictionary with the formatted information.
 The formatted information is then processed by the concerning route.
 This framework extends to helpers.py that is reponsible for checking if a person is logged in.
-The libraries that are used in this file are mentioned in the requirement.txt file.
+The libraries that are used in this file are mentioned in the ***requirements.txt*** file.